Contributor biographies

 Søren Reith-Hauberg

 Søren Reith-Hauberg holds an MA in Modern Culture from the University of Copenhagen.
 He works in the intersection of philosophy, ecocriticism, and art, and is employed as program curator at the science and nature festival Bloom.
-His first book CONTAMINATION AESTHETICS – Ecological Sensibility in a World with No Future was published in 2024.
+His first book, CONTAMINATION AESTHETICS – Ecological Sensibility in a World with No Future, was published in 2024.

 Stefanie Heine

-Stefanie Heine is associate professor for Comparative Literature at the University of Copenhagen.
+Stefanie Heine is an associate professor of Comparative Literature at the University of Copenhagen.
 She is the author of Visible Words and Chromatic Pulse: Virginia Woolf’s Writing, Impressionist Painting, Maurice Blanchot’s Image (Turia & Kant, 2014), Poetics of Breathing: Modern Literature’s Syncope (SUNY, 2021), Tangential Terrains: Cormac McCarthy’s Geoaesthetics (University of Nevada Press, forthcoming 2026), and editor of Mineral Poetics (2022).

 Václav Mašek Sánchez

-Václav Mašek Sánchez is a Guatemalan Ph.D.
+Václav Mašek Sánchez is a Guatemalan PhD.
 Candidate at the Institute of Environmental Science and Technology at the Autonomous University of Barcelona (ICTA-UAB), with a master's degree in Sociology (USC, 2023) and Latin American and Caribbean Studies (NYU, 2019).
 He is a doctoral researcher at REAL: A Post-Growth Deal, an ERC-funded project that promotes scientific research for achieving post-growth transformations.
-His dissertation involves a multi-sited ethnography of grassroots movements stitching alliances to institutionalize post-extractivism in Colombia and Guatemala.
+His dissertation involves a multi-sited ethnography of grassroots movements stitching alliances to institutionalise post-extractivism in Colombia and Guatemala.
 Vaclav writes monthly opinion editorials on political ecology and development sociology for elPeriódico, one of Guatemala’s largest daily newspapers in Spanish, and El País in Spain.

 Vasundhara Bhojvaid

-Vasundhara Bhojvaid is Assistant Professor at the Department of Sociology at Shiv Nadar University.
+Vasundhara Bhojvaid is an Assistant Professor at the Department of Sociology at Shiv Nadar University.
 Her research explores the intersections of science, air pollution, climate change and ecological relationships in India.
 In these explorations, entities like clouds, smoke, human and non-human bodies and practices reconfigure how social worlds are made.
 This is informed by her broader interests in how air pollution has close intersections with climate change and is charting new ways in which to anthropologically explore the contemporary.

 Vibe Nielsen

 Vibe Nielsen is a Social Anthropologist, working on issues related to the decolonisation of museums, botanical gardens and public places.
-She holds a Ph.D. in Anthropology from the University of Copenhagen (2019) and is currently affiliated as a Postdoctoral Researcher at the Ny Carlsberg Glyptotek and the Department of Arts and Cultural Studies at the University of Copenhagen.
+She holds a PhD in Anthropology from the University of Copenhagen (2019) and is currently affiliated as a Postdoctoral Researcher at the Ny Carlsberg Glyptotek and the Department of Arts and Cultural Studies at the University of Copenhagen.
 She is an Associate Researcher at the Pitt Rivers Museum and holds a Research Fellowship at Linacre College at the University of Oxford, where she is also affiliated with the Department of the History of Art.
-She was recently elected Member of the Young Academy at the Royal Danish Academy of Science and Letters.
+She was recently elected a Member of the Young Academy at the Royal Danish Academy of Science and Letters.

 Wendy Harcourt